 Hydro conditions in the region are significantly above normal this year.
-Current projections forecast the January-to-July runoff at 116% of normal, compared to 86% of normal last year.
+The January-to-July runoff was 116% of normal, compared to 86% of normal last year.
 A significant number of salmon species in the Pacific Northwest have been granted or are being evaluated for protection under the federal Endangered Species Act (ESA).
 Although the impacts to date have been minimal for PGE and current hydro conditions are favorable, efforts to restore salmon will continue to reduce the amount of water available for generation.